brightonmike/MichaelSite/content/posts/2019-02-14-the-perils-of-third-party-javascript.md

 title: The perils of third-party JavaScript
 date: '2019-02-14'
 ---
 I work in a sector of the web industry where third-parties are particularly heavily relied on.
-They provide all sorts of functionality - marketing, data analysis, \*cough\* tracking, social media and more.
+They provide all sorts of functionality - marketing, data analysis, 🤔tracking, social media and more.
 We should always try to understand the business decisions behind using third-party services.
 But equally, we should also consider their impact.

 ## Slower sites